iq-coryp/documentation-testing/pages/api/security-roles.md

 ## Overview

-Security Roles allow you to specify what {{users}} are allowed to do.
+Security Roles allow you to specify what {{Users}} are allowed to do.

 The figure below shows how Security Roles interact with Resources in the [User Manager](/api/user-manager) and [Company Tree](/api/company-tree) APIs.